Research

 International Exchanges

 NIPS is an internationally recognized research institution and active international exchanges are performed.
 NIPS has the positions of foreign research staff, and world top-class researchers have engaged in research collaboration so far using this framework.
 Besides the research collaboration, visiting professors contribute to education of young researchers.
 In FY2014, NIPS started the Section of International Collaborative Research Project, which is run for 3 years by an adjunctive foreign professor as a Principal Investigator (P.I.).
-From FY2023, Dr Andrew Moorhouse in University of New South Wales Sydney (Australia) is serving as an adjunctive foreign professor and run a lab as a P.I., focusing on the brain function from the circuit level.
+From FY2023, Dr Andrew Moorhouse in University of New South Wales Sydney (from Feb 2025, University of Sydney) (Australia) is serving as an adjunctive foreign professor and run a lab as a P.I., focusing on the brain function from the circuit level.
 Also, many foreign students enter Physiological Sciences Course of SOKENDAI as graduate students and engage in research actively.

 Besides these, many international research collaborations of high quality are performed at the individual researchers’ level, supported by the budget of NIPS as well as NINS and also research grant from outside.